Eagle Scout: Development

 In 1965, the requirements for the service project and specific troop leadership were defined, and the number of required merit badges returned to 11.
 The Eagle Scout candidate was required to plan, develop, and carry out a leadership service project.
 Minor changes were made to the required merit badge list in 1970.
 In 1972, the Improved Scouting Program increased to 24 the number of merit badges needed to obtain Eagle, while reducing the list of required merit badges to ten, eliminating badges that required swimming and outdoor skills—both of which were later reinstated, and adding the requirement to show leadership during the service project.
-In 1978, the number of merit badges needed for Eagle was lowered to the original 21, and the number of required merit badges was set at 11 (this was changed to 12 in 1993).
-In 2014 the number of Eagle-required merit badges was increased to 13; in 2022, it was increased to 14.
+In 1978, the number of merit badges needed for Eagle was lowered to the original 21, and the number of required merit badges was set at 11 (this was changed to 12 in 1993 with the addition of Family Life).
+In 2014 the number of Eagle-required merit badges was increased to 13 with the re-addition of Cooking; in 2022, it was increased to 14 with the addition of Citizenship in Society.

+Scouts must earn the following 11 merit badges as there are no alternates: Camping, Citizenship in the Community, Citizenship in the Nation, Citizenship in Society, Citizenship in the World, Communication, Cooking, First Aid, Family Life, Personal Fitness, and Personal Management.
+In addition, Scouts must choose one each from the following to round out their required merit badges: Emergency Preparedness OR Lifesaving; Environmental Science OR Sustainability; and, Swimming OR Hiking OR Cycling.
+The Scout must earn seven additional elective merit badges beyond the required 14 to become eligible for the award.
+If a Scout has earned more than one merit badges where there are alternates, the extras will be counted toward the 21 merit badge requirement total.